DirectRTX/Simple-Ad-Network/README.md

 ## Uploading Your Website's Files

 Now it's time to get your website's files upload.
-You can download this Github repository by <a href="https://github.com/DirectRTX/Simple-Traffic-Network/archive/master.zip">clicking here</a>.
+You can download this Github repository by <a target="_blank" href="https://github.com/DirectRTX/Simple-Traffic-Network/archive/master.zip">clicking here</a>.

 This will download the entire repository, but you just need to upload all of the files from the `UPLOAD` directory to your `public_html` folder.
 Please note, you don't need to upload the `UPLOAD` directory itself, just upload all of the files that are inside of it.
 I suggest using FileZilla to upload the files quickly.